 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is a snapshot of last year's water quality.
 Included are details about your source(s) of water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.
-If you have any questions about this report or concerning your water, please contact please contact Newlyn McCullen at 910-642-518.
+If you have any questions about this report or concerning your water, please contact Nathan Guyton at (910)642-5818.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings which are held at Whiteville City Hall on the 2nd & 4th Tuesday of every month at 6:30 P.M.
+If you want to learn more, please attend any of our regularly scheduled meetings.
+They are held at Whiteville City Hall on the 2nd & 4th Tuesday of every month at 6:30 P.M.